isomerpages/moe-pasirrissec/pages/Announcements.md

 Please click [here](/files/2025_T2_TT_WEF_24_MAR_FINAL_FOR_CLASSES.pdf) to access 2025 Term 2 Timetable for all classes.<br>

-#### Collection of School Graduation Certificate (SGC) for 2024 Cohort
-Students from 2024 Sec 4 Express, Sec 4NT and Sec 5NT cohorts may collect their SGC from the school General Office during office hours<br>

 #### ECGC Briefing for Parents of Sec 4 and Sec 5 Students on Saturday, 8th February 2025